 The curriculum is composed of courses in public health, sports medicine, nutrition, leadership and critical thinking, communication, interprofessional education and practice in healthcare, and more.

 The IHS degree is designed for students who have completed at least 60 semester hours in an allied health-related discipline.
 Find information on transferring your credits.

 Further your education and advance your career by earning a bachelor's degree in Integrated Healthcare Studies (IHS).
 This program provides opportunities for students to pursue management and executive positions in the healthcare industry.
 IHS students may go on to work in hospitals, medical laboratories, pharmacies, state or federal governmental agencies, long-term care and rehabilitation facilities, clinical research organizations and more.

 With asynchronous coursework and flexible advising, students can complete their degree on their own schedule.
 Take a full load and finish the degree in four semesters, or pace your courses to fit your life and career.

-- Minimum 60 semester hours of credit in a health-related field (e.g., health technology, medical assisting, human services and technology, health information management, respiratory care, physical therapy assistant).
+- A minimum of 60 semester hours of credit in a health-related field (e.g., health technology, medical assisting technology, human services and technology, health information management, respiratory therapist, physical therapist assistant).

 - To further qualify, the student must have completed the following:

-- One course in psychology, sociology, or social work 5.
+- One course in psychology, sociology, social work, or social sciences

-- At least 9 semester hours in additional courses with a health or medical focus including: First Aid and CPR/AED, Medical Terminology, and courses with the Ohio University prefixes BIOS (Biological Sciences), HTCH (Health Technology), MAT (Medical Technology), HST (Human Services Technology) or HLTH (Health).
+- At least 9 semester hours in additional courses with a health or medical focus such as: First Aid and CPR/AED, Medical Terminology, and courses with the Ohio University prefixes BIOS (Biological Sciences), HTCH (Health Technology), MAT (Medical Assisting Technology), HST (Human Services Technology) or HLTH (Health).
 Others will be considered.